21aslade/startup/README.md

 (All this stuff was done today, cause there wasn't too much to do!)

+## Startup WebSocket

+For this deliverable, I used WebSocket to allow joining games.
+Unfortunately, I'm still a few hours out from it being fully functional!
+I plan on adding the complete functionality after the due date.
+Currently, after joining a game, it shows a blank screen.
+If you're grading in the future and see that you can actually play, that's awesome!
+Give or give not the points at your discretion.

+-   [x] **Backend listens for WebSocket connection** - done!
+-   [x] **Frontend makes WebSocket connection** - done!
+-   [x] **Data sent over WebSocket connection** - done!
+-   [x] **WebSocket data displayed** - When you create a game, other users can see that game!
+-   [ ] **All visible elements are working** - Even though almost everything is implemented, I did not have time to make the game actually function.

 ## Dependencies

 I use a number of dependencies in this project; I wrote some of them, but others are external: